-This series of four population-specific food and nutrition guidelines background papers provide the Ministry’s evidence base for nutrition advice.
+This series of population-specific food and nutrition guidelines background papers provide the Ministry’s evidence base for nutrition advice.

 These documents are an important tool for health practitioners and others who provide nutrition advice as part of their work.

 Each guideline background paper has an accompanying health education resource for the general public.

 - Food and Nutrition Guidelines for Healthy Infants and Toddlers (Aged 0 to 2 years) – A Background Paper (May 2008)

 - Healthy Eating for Babies and Toddlers from Birth to 2 Years Old – HealthEd website

 - Food and Nutrition Guidelines for Healthy Children and Young People (Aged 2–18 Years) – A background paper (Aug 2012)

 - Eating for Healthy Children aged 2 to 12 – HealthEd website